-Using or possessing an electronic paging device or using a cellular telephone, personal digital assistants (PDAs), or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs, cheat, signal others, or otherwise violate student conduct rules is prohibited.
-All electronic devises must be checked-in at the office immediately upon arriving at school.
-Devices will be returned to students at the end of the school day.
+Using or possessing a cellular telephone, or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs, cheat, signal others, or otherwise violate student conduct rules is prohibited.
+All electronic devises with the exception of school-issued Chromebooks, must be checked-in at the office immediately upon arriving at school for all students in $5^{th} - 8^{th}$ grade.
+Students in K-4th grades will turn their devices in to their teacher immediately upon entering their classroom Devices will be returned to students at the end of the school day.
+Failure to turn in devices will result in disciplinary action.